tunjid/tunjid/README.md

 # Hi there 👋🏿
 I love to build things, like bad puns, and enjoy football.

-I'm also on the Developer Relations Team at Google.
+I'm also on the Android Developer Relations Team at Google.

-Below are a few of my favorite things
+Pinned are a few of my favorite things.

+For more experimental / avant garde / Kotlin multiplatform stuff you may wanna checkout:

+✨ [Tiler](https://github.com/tunjid/Tiler): An experimental multiplatform way of loading chunks of data into lists or maps ✨ [Mutator](https://github.com/tunjid/Mutator): Yet another multiplatform redux like library ✨ [Me](https://github.com/tunjid/me): An experiment in Kotlin multiplatform for the desktop, Android, and narcissism

 <!--
 **tunjid/tunjid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.